Case Study #1

 To: 'I know exactly how to lead my team without burning them out and in ways that I can sustain'

-The SITUATION: A very expensive range of handpicked experts assembled for a major Digital Program were misfiring so badly as a team that they looked destined to fail in delivering the tech strategic building blocks needed by their organization to survive and compete.
-Worse still, many of these talented individuals had recently left the team or were planning their exit.
+The SITUATION: A very expensive group of handpicked experts assembled for a major Digital Program were misfiring so badly as a team that they looked destined to fail in delivering the tech strategic building blocks needed by their organization to survive and compete.
+Worse still, many of these talented individuals had recently left the team ,or were planning their exit.

-Strangely dysfunctional group dynamics, severely siloed thinking, a lack of curiosity, sketchy humility and poorly aligned goals, values and respect were just some of the challenges this team faced.
+Applying the Crisis Adaptability Diagnostic revealed dysfunctional group dynamics, severely siloed thinking, a lack of curiosity, sketchy humility and poorly aligned goals, values and respect as some of the challenges this team faced.

-The senior leaders in this Team were totally open to a 'warts and all' analysis of their situation and took ownership of the challenges they faced.
-The new data and information generated and synthesized from Workshops 1 and 2 provided an evidence base for some great leadership, operating and team culture decisions.
-Applying Bear Secrets 2 and 3 (Embrace Talk and Find Pathways) gave the team ways forward.
-They also had the courage to apply Secrets 7, 8 and 9 (Align on Valued Goals, Cherish Dignity and Love Deal-Making) from Workshop 5 to reinvent themselves and their team operating values and identity.
+RESPONSE: The senior leaders in this Team were totally open to a 'warts and all' analysis of their situation and took ownership of the challenges they faced.
+The new data and information generated and synthesized from the Crisis Adaptability Diagnostic provided an evidence base for some great leadership, operating and team culture decisions.
+Applying Crisis Adaptability Lab 1 Belief (Fuel Calling, Embrace Talk and Find Paths) gave the team ways forward.
+They also had the courage to leverage Crisis Adaptability Lab 3 Attunement (Align on Valued Goals, Cherish Dignity and Love Deal-Making) to reinvent their team culture through reframing their team operating values and identity.

-RESULT: the high levels of team distress (damaging stress) gave way to positive levels of stress as the Team established more insightful and respectful dynamics.
-The results delivered more than justified the money and time invested in this team.
+RESULT: Within four weeks the high levels of team distress (damaging stress) gave way to positive levels of stress as the Team established more insightful and respectful dynamics.
+The team concluded that their ROI was positive and pivotal to their team and personal success.

 Case Study #4